ayushrroy/BigLog/README.md

 ### Example Stream With ML

 The Spark cluster application run logs for this piece of the project come [from here](https://zenodo.org/record/3227177#.ZE7plS3ML0o).
-Please extract the `tar` and place it in the `data` run before running the ML pipeline.
+Please extract the `tar` and place it in the `data` dir before running the ML pipeline `SimpleAnomalyDetectionML`.

 ```bash
 -------------------------------------------